 There is great value in beginning each day with some preparatory steps.

-Each morning when I wake up, I begin by opening my Notion app, and answering a set of prompts in a short journalling exercise.
+Each morning when I wake up, I begin by opening my notetaking app and answering a set of prompts in a short journaling exercise.
 I call this the…

 I chose these questions to include Stoic principles as well as some prompts covering positive psychology and productivity.